• Skip to content

 • string, rubber bands, wool, sticky tape or PVA glue.

 Avoid small seeds and brittle natural materials that might be choking hazards.
-Product Safety Australia’s free, do-it-yourself Choke Check tool can help you identify toys and other objects that pose choking or ingestion hazards.
+Product Safety Australia’s free, do-it-yourself Choke Check tool can help you identify toys and other objects that are choking or ingestion hazards.
 And check information about dangerous plants before using leaves or flowers.

 How to make a nature doll